v4ernenko/Elidare/README.md

 - `hasProperty(name)` Returns `true` if the model has given property.
 - `getProperty([name])` Returns the value of a property or all properties if `name` is not passed.
 - `setProperty(name [, value] [, options])` Sets or removes properties.
 To delete a property set the `value` to `null` or `undefined`.

+Model inherits from Emitter, so all emitter methods apply.

 Supported options: